 The City’s income tax program is administered by The Regional Income Tax Agency (RITA) in Brecksville, Ohio.
 If you are a new Wadsworth taxpayer due to: moving into the City; conducting business in the City (with or without employees); reaching the age of 18; or being annexed, you may register online at the RITA website (www.RITAOhio.com) or contact the Income Tax Office at 330.335.2745 for a registration form.

-After April 15, please call before coming in to check assistance availability.
-We do not take appointments.
+After April 15, please call before coming in to check assistance availability and schedule an appointment.

 If you suspect that someone is not paying tax or is a business not sending in withholding, give us the information and we will check it out.
 By law we cannot give you detail about a taxpayer’s filings, but you can be assured that the information you give will be checked to be sure that appropriate taxes are filed and paid.
 You can contact the City Auditor with the pertinent information.